There has never been a better time to learn a trade and become an electrician.

 As the population grows, as does the demand for housing and with that comes the demand for more tradespeople.
 Since 2000, the population of the United Kingdom has increased by a staggering 8 million, and by 2030, it’s expected to reach 70 million.
 In order to keep up with the need for housing, people are being encouraged to pick up a trade as many existing tradespeople report having to turn down work due to them simply not having the time to complete it.
 This means that now is a better time than ever before to train as an electrician.

-There has been a change in the social make up of society.
-There are more single people living in rented accommodation than ever before and this number will continue to increase.
-There is a lot of movement in the housing rental market and private and social landlords are legally obliged by the Landlords and Tenants Act (1985) to ensure that the electrical wiring in their properties is safe.
-Periodic Inspection Reports of their properties should take place every five years or with every change of tenancy, which can of course be frequent.
-Only electricians that hold a Periodic Inspection and Testing qualification can carry out this type of report and they are in a great position to gain work as a result of faults or recommendations that may result from the Periodic Inspection Report.
+There has been a change in the social makeup of society.
+More single people live in rented accommodation than ever before, with this number set to increase.
+There is a lot of movement in the housing rental market, and private and social landlords are legally obliged by the Landlords and Tenants Act (1985) to ensure that the electrical wiring in their properties is safe.
+Periodic Inspection Reports of their properties should take place every five years or with every change of tenancy.
+Only electricians that hold a Periodic Inspection and Testing qualification can carry out this type of report.
+They are in a great position to gain work as a result of faults or recommendations that may result from the Periodic Inspection Report.

 Not everyone has what it takes to become an electrician.
 To do so, you need to be 100% sure of what you want and motivated to achieve it.
 Training to become an electrician takes time, effort and money.
 As it is an investment in your future, your training should be taken seriously.
 Becoming an electrician is no easy task but it is worth it for those who have the drive and motivation to create a new opportunity and successful career for themselves.

 There are a number of different qualifications you can earn depending on the type of electrician you want to be.
 Initial training will take place in a training centre or college.
 It is here that you will learn the essential basics of electrical work through theoretical knowledge and practical skills.
 The next step depends on the route you choose to take.